North East Backcountry Discovery Route

 The NEBDR uses seasonal roads that open as early as April 30th in NY and as late as May 30th in VT, NH & ME.
 The earliest the route can be ridden in entirety would be June 1st.
 Depending on the winter snowfall, the route can be very muddy and slippery in some places during the spring time and early summer.
 The best time to ride the NEBDR is mid-June to mid-October.

 BDRs are generally designed for the average adventure rider on a fully-loaded adventure or dual-sport motorcycle.
 The NEBDR is suitable for riders with intermediate and above skill level.
 You can expect to cover sections with deep ruts, loose rocks, sand, rocky hill climbs/descents and other challenges.
-There are some trails that are very tight – almost single-track style.
+There are some trails that are very tight.
 Road conditions change from week to week based on the time of year and recent weather.
 There also may be some deep puddles/water-crossings especially early in the season.

 Depending on the year, the Northeast can be pretty rainy.
 If the season is particularly wet, the terrain will be more difficult to ride due to mud, ruts, and slippery rocks.
 It can also get very hot and humid in July and August.
 Flies and mosquitoes are an issue in spring and summer – bring bug spray.
 September and October are ideal months to ride this route as it is typically mild, dry and bug-free.